Selindrile/Request/README.md

 Warnings and Reccomendations:

-Be careful with exact lock, if off it will allow anyone on your whitelist or anyone not on your blacklist in that mode to input whatever they want as if they were at your console.

 Without the use of shortcuts, Request has little functionality outside of party management, I highly reccomend using it.
 With creative use of aliases, you can have Request do almost anything you want and still be relatively safe.

+I repeat, GO GET SHORTCUTS.

+Also, be careful with exact lock, if off it will allow anyone on your whitelist or anyone not on your blacklist in that mode to input whatever they want as if they were at your console.